TabbyML/tabby/docs/python.md

 ## Memory management API

 * `translator.unload_model(to_cpu: bool = False)`<br/>Unload the model attached to this translator but keep enough runtime context to quickly resume translation on the initial device.
-The model is not guaranteed to be unloaded if the translator is used simultaneously in another thread.
+The model is not guaranteed to be unloaded if translations are running concurrently.
   * `to_cpu`: If `True`, the model is moved to the CPU memory and not fully unloaded.
 * `translator.load_model()`<br/>Load the model back to the initial device.
 * `translator.model_is_loaded`<br/>Property set to `True` when the model is loaded on the initial device and ready to be used.